jameslairdsmith/emilyriederer/content/post/2019-05-07-notes-on-supporting-conference-speakers.en.md

 **Information Collection**

 - When speakers are confirming participation, ask that they share additional metadata to be used in introductions.
-Specifically, be sure to know how to prounounce their name, their preferred pronouns, and any biographical information they wish to have mentioned
+Specifically, be sure to know how to pronounce their name, their preferred pronouns, and any biographical information they wish to have mentioned
 - Make sure than infrastructure (e.g. bio/photo collection, publicity, feedback, etc.) allows for co-presenters if conference allows this
 - Collect consent to be included in photos / videos

 **Information to Share with Speakers**

-- Clarify topic and timeslot and whether stated session time includes questions
+- Clarify topic and time slot and whether stated session time includes questions
-- Set clear expectation of speakers staying within alloted time or being cut-off, for the sake of other speakers and attendees who need to stay on track
+- Set clear expectation of speakers staying within allotted time or being cut-off, for the sake of other speakers and attendees who need to stay on track
 - Confirm conference speakers as soon as possible to give them sufficient time to prepare their talk, book travel, and get permission for any sensitive material they might be covering
 - Establish and communicate a single speaker point-of-contact and provide both phone and email options to reach.
 This person should be the touch stone for any questions or concerns before or during the conference
 - Request that speakers upload their slides to internet, email to organizers, or bring on physical drive as a back-up in the case of computer problems
 - Offer the optional opportunity for speakers to practice their talk or show their slides to a conference planner or someone else before the conference
-- In case of any changes (like a speaker timeslot changing after being announced), be sure to notify affected speakers or, better yet, ask them if its alright
+- In case of any changes (like a speaker time slot changing after being announced), be sure to notify affected speakers or, better yet, ask them if its alright

 **Publicity**